Holter Monitor Test for the Heart: What You Need to Know

 • To keep the monitor dry, make sure your child avoids swimming, bathing, or showering.

-• In the diary you were given, write down any symptoms that your child has — like chest pain, skipped heartbeat, or dizziness.
-Add the date, time, and what your child was doing when the symptoms happened.
+• In the diary you were given, write down any symptoms that your child has, such as chest pain, skipped heartbeat, or dizziness.
+Add the date, time, and what your child was doing when the symptoms occurred.

 Call Your Specialist if...